Easy As Cookies

 Dough for scones has been stirred together until large clumps form.

-Three: Mix the dough just until it comes together in large clumps.
+Five: Mix the dough just until it comes together in large clumps.

 Diced strawberries mixed into dough.

-Four: Stir in the ⅔ cup diced strawberries.
+Six: Stir in the ⅔ cup diced strawberries.
 The dough will become stickier as the juice from the strawberries combines with the dough.

 Strawberry scone dough in balls on a parchment-lined baking sheet.

-Five: Use a medium (1.5-tablespoon or #40) cookie scoop, or two spoons, to scoop the dough onto Silpat- or parchment-lined baking sheets.
+Seven: Use a medium (1.5-tablespoon or #40) cookie scoop, or two spoons, to scoop the dough onto Silpat- or parchment-lined baking sheets.

 Sugar, vanilla extract, and water, mixed together in a small glass bowl, with a spoon resting in it.